piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 to configure the build process and run `make` afterwards to build the executable.
 For this setup, we have chosen the Poisson solver and selected the three-stage, third-order low-storage Runge-Kutta time discretization method.
 An overview over the available solver and discretization options is given in Section {ref}`sec:solver-settings`.
+To run the simulation and analyse the results, the *piclas* and *piclas2vtk* executables have to be run.
+To avoid having to use the entire file path, you can either set aliases for both, copy them to your local tutorial directory or create a link to the files via.

+    ln -s $PICLAS_PATH/build/bin/piclas
+    ln -s $PICLAS_PATH/build/bin/piclas2vtk

 The simulation setup is defined in *parameter.ini*.
 For a specific electron number density, the plasma frequency of the system is given by